Twin Towers 2: Early development (2005–2007)

 In 2005, publicity for the project increased, with Trump officially supporting and sponsoring the project.
 Support for the project increased due to the criticism of the Childs-Libeskind design and accusations from 2002 revived against former New York Governor George Pataki, accused of cronyism for supposedly using his influence to get the winning architect's design picked as a personal favor for his friend and campaign contributor, Ron Lauder.
 In May 2005, Trump appeared on Hardball with Chris Matthews to discuss the proposed Childs-Libeskind Freedom Tower design.
 While Matthews asks Trump about whether an empty site is better than the proposed design, he quickly responds, criticizing Libeskind, "It was designed by an egghead architect who really doesn't have a lot of experience of designing something like this.
 And it's just a terrible design."
 Trump later goes on to say that he doesn't "even blame the architect."
-Trump, who in the later month(s) later sponsors the project, says that there is "not much of a role I can take." in response to a question by Matthews.
+Trump, who in later month(s) sponsored the project, said that there is "not much of a role I can take." in response to a question by Matthews.
 "What I want to see built is the World Trade Center stronger and maybe a story taller.
 And that's what everybody wants."

 While the project was gaining publicity due to Donald Trump's sponsorship of it, former Borough president of The Bronx, Fernando Ferrer, supported the plan to build new twin towers, saying that it is "very interesting and it should be considered." adding that the new signature building shouldn't look "cowardly."
 Before the statement, Ferrer issued a rebuilding plan that called to spread out the 10 million square feet of office space around the five boroughs so it "decentralized."
 Ferrer spokeswoman Jen Bluestein said that "The reason, he said then, was to create back-office space to help the boroughs outside Manhattan.
 He also didn't want to give the terrorists another target." she continued to explain, "Fernando Ferrer has always believed that the mayor's responsibility was to both rebuild critical mass at Ground Zero and, using existing hubs, expand office space throughout the five boroughs.
 Unfortunately, Mayor Bloomberg has managed to do neither".